 Click the green button to start and click the correct answers below

 Click on the element that matches its description.
-Elements with temporary names/symbols ("Unun_") not included.
+Not all elements are included.

 Most abundant element in the Universe